Learn from the industry insiders and graduate industry-ready for all sectors of spatial-design

 Dissertation/Reports - (continued)

-This term starts with an introduction to REVIT the newest drawing package utilised within the design industry.
-This drawings package will enable the students to model their design proposals three-dimensionally and will assist them in producing relevant working drawing packages.
-Seminars, peer reviews, lectures and workshops on construction, technology, the environment, professional practice and dissertations continue to inform and inspire students’ further commercial design project.
-A number of industry experts such as site inspectors and quantity surveyors describe their roles and responsibilities and how they work with designers and design teams on and off-site.
-This term’s absorbing and challenging design project will be about social change, visualising how the design of a space can make a genuine difference.
+To develop students’ knowledge of the opportunities of this industry, lectures and seminars will be devoted to various professions utilising interior design skills as well as how to complete compelling and competitive CVs and Portfolios.
+The absorbing and challenging design project in terms three, four, and five will be about social change, visualising how the design of a space can make a genuine difference.
 Design challenges will increase students’ skills during which design solutions will evolve by demonstrating high levels of design literacy and critical thinking.
 Students will present work at a professional level through sketches, diagrams, visuals, drawings etc. using creative techniques coherent to the design proposal.

 Design Project 11 - Commercial design (continued)

-Alongside the continuation and completion of their final large commercial project, students receive a CPD lecture series which allows them to gain first-hand insight into professional practice and business administration from working designers, helping them to understand the day-to-day social, legal, economic and ethical issues that inform the design process and design projects in general.
-The Careers Service offers CV and portfolio advice.
+Alongside the continuation and completion of their final large commercial project, the Careers Service offers CV and portfolio advice with access to the KLC Online Jobs Board.
 The course culminates in a final, celebratory online Exhibition.

 "I was worried about doing an online degree; that I wouldn’t keep motivated or I’d feel swamped by the information.
 However the way in which the course is structured is informative but enjoyable, and the videos and webinars make things feel much more manageable."
 Jess Fuery